GULibrarySandbox/data-vis-basics/content/5-convert.md

 The best way to create a quality graphic is to use a graphic editor.
 Below is a list of popular editors.

+Download and install one of these tools to suit your computer's operating system, then follow an activity below to convert your chart or figure to an image of the correct resolution and file type.

 - *Photoshop* : (*staff only*) part of Adobe Creative Cloud suite of programs
 - *GNU Image Manipulation Program (GIMP)* [https://www.gimp.org/](https://www.gimp.org/) : open source (free) (GNU/Linux, OS X, Windows and other operating systems)
 - *PhotoPad* [https://www.nchsoftware.com/photoeditor/](https://www.nchsoftware.com/photoeditor/) : free for non commercial users (Windows)